varnish/Varnish-Book/README.rst

 * build/ - Created on make, contains PDF output, html-output and necessary images
 * Makefile
+* material/ - PHP files, mainly used by the web-dev material
 * misc/ - Contains strange stuff.
 Including the old course (Linpro-source) and a patch for rst2s5 needed (and a pre-patched version).
 * munin/ - Anonymized munin graphs for instructors